poduyoye/poduyoye/README.md

 - 🔭 I’m currently working on editing and changing code from my LevelUP Tech team.
 - 🌱 I’m currently learning the power of git and vim.
 - 👯 I’m looking to collaborate on AWS
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with continued growth.
 - 💬 Ask me about anything
 - 📫 How to reach me: poduyoye@gmail.com
 - 😄 Pronouns: